 General Saroni entered the Air Force in June 1983 upon receiving his degree from the U.S. Air Force Academy.
 While on active duty for nine years, General Saroni served two years in Foreign Military Sales in Riyadh, Saudi Arabia, as a construction program manager for the Royal Saudi Air Force.
 After joining the Air Force Reserve in 1992, he served in the unit program and completed engineering assessments in Saudi Arabia, Oman, Kuwait, Turkey, Germany, Italy and Panama.
+The day after 11 September 2001, Colonel Saroni reported for duty and subsequently was activated for one year as the lead command engineer for antiterrorism/force protection initiatives.
 The Air Force Civil Engineer selected General Saroni as the first Airman to ever lead the U.S. Army's Gulf Region Division, International Zone, Baghdad, Iraq.
 As Gulf Region Division 's Deputy Commanding Officer, he ensured the safety and security of more than 4,000 personnel in the U.S. Army Corps of Engineers' largest program - more than $14 billion to reconstruct Iraq.
 As Deputy Director, Air Force Civil Engineer Center, Joint Base San Antonio-Lackland, Texas, he assisted the director in consolidating three legacy organizations and leading the new 1,900-person civil engineer field operating agency.
 He has also served in various base level and headquarters assignments throughout his active duty and Reserve careers.
 General Saroni is a licensed, professional engineer in the state of Texas.

 1983 Bachelor of Science degree in Civil Engineering, U.S. Air Force Academy